devareus/Eclectic-Token-Sniper/README.md

 		- StopWatchListCheckingAfterMinutes (optional): If *AddToWatchList* is enabled, this setting allows you to set a number of minutes after which the token will be removed from the watch list if it not bought yet

 ### Additional Settings

+- PairCreatedEventSniperParametersSet: ParametersSet to use for the PairCreated events sniper
+- AddLiquiditySniperParametersSet: ParametersSet to use for the AddLiquidity sniper
+- MempoolSniperParametersSet: ParameterSet to use for the Mempool sniper
+- LogParametersSets: If enabled computes and dumps the values of all the ParametersSets
 - CheckSeen: If enabled, it will check again a token that has been previously bought or discarded, if the sniper finds it again.
 It's recommended to leave it disabled
 - BuySeen: If enabled, it allows buying a token again, even if it's been previously bought or discarded, if the sniper finds it again.
 It's recommended to leave it disabled
 - DeadWallets: List of dead wallets used for the calculation of the percentage of the total supply as liquidity.
 It's recommended not to touch this